Fanjove Island

-Fanjove Island is a coral island in Songosongo ward in Kilwa District of Lindi Region in Tanzania's Indian ocean coast.
+Fanjove Island (Kisiwa cha Fanjove, in Swahili) is a coral island in the Songosongo Archipelago.
+The island is governed by the Songosongo ward in Kilwa District of Lindi Region in Tanzania's Indian ocean coast.
 The island is a geographically part of the Songosongo Islands archipelago which is composed of 22 reefs and 4 islands.
-The other three islands are Songo Songo, Nyuni Island and Okuza Island.
+The other three islands in the archipelago are Songo Songo, Nyuni Island and Okuza Island.
 The is land is originally been uninhabited, thus it has been leased to a luxury hotelier by the Tanzanian government.
+On January 12, 2000, 11 Indo-Pacific bottlenose dolphin that had become live-stranded on Fanjove Island were reported as having been refloated and released.

+Conservation

+Sea Sense, a conservation group, visited Fanjove Island in Kilwa District after learning that multiple green turtle nests had been established there in 2010.
+There were numerous security guards on the island who had reported the nests; the island is currently being developed by a tour operator.
+However, a number of the nests they documented in 2010 had failed as a result of tide flooding.
+Sea Sense offered hands-on training courses to improve knowledge of nest identification, translocation procedures, post-hatching excavations, and hatching Codes of Conduct in order to increase the survival rates of future nests.
+Theoretical instruction in the biology and life history of sea turtles served as a support for this training.